ks9205124-cloud/time-complexity-analyzer/README.md

 ```
 Raw code string
       ↓
    Lexer.java         → tokenizes source into a List<Token>
       ↓
    Parser.java         → stack-based parser; pushes a new block context on "{"
                           and pops/attaches it on "}", tracking brace nesting
-                         depth directly during this process
+                          depth for both for and while loops; also detects
+                          log n operators (*=, /=, <<, >>) inside loop bodies
       ↓
-   ComplexityAnalyzer  → reads the resulting depth to classify complexity
+   ComplexityAnalyzer  → reads depth and logN flags to classify complexity
       ↓
    ComplexityResult    → { complexity, depth }
 ```

 **Current known limitations (being addressed):**
 - Complexity is currently derived from brace-nesting depth tracked during parsing itself, rather than a separate walk over a fully-built AST.
-This works for the common cases but is being refactored so `ComplexityAnalyzer` walks the tree independently — this will make consecutive-vs-nested loop detection more reliable.
+This works for the common cases but is being refactored so `ComplexityAnalyzer` walks the tree independently.
-- Only `for` loops are currently detected. `while` loop support is planned next.
-- O(log n) and O(n log n) detection are not yet implemented — a loop with a dividing/shifting update (e.g. `i /= 2`) is currently still classified by nesting depth alone.
+- Log n detection is token-based — any `*=`, `/=`, `<<`, `>>` inside a loop body is flagged, even if it's not the loop variable being modified.
+More precise detection planned for v2.
 - Recursive complexity detection (e.g. Fibonacci-style O(2ⁿ)) is planned as a future upgrade, along with multi-language support (C, JavaScript, Python).

 ## API Endpoints